Coronation of the Emperor of Brazil: The Mass begins and is celebrated until the gradual

 We humbly ask, all powerful God, that your servant N., our emperor, who by your mercy received the government of this Empire, may receive also the increase of all virtues, and that through them he may avoid all the monstrous vices, and that he may with grace arrive unto you, who are the way, the truth and life.
 Through Our Lord Jesus Christ, your Son, who with You lives and reigns in the unity of the Holy Spirit, God, for ever and ever.
 Amen.

 The celebration of Mass was then continued until and excluding the 'Alleluia' before the Gospel (or, when there was no Alleluia due to the liturgical season, until and excluding the last verse of tract, or, when appropriate, until and excluding the sequence preceding the Gospel).
 Therefore, after the reading of the Epistle and the chanting of the Gradual, the normal liturgy of the Mass was interrupted, and the specific ceremonies of the coronation were resumed, so that the delivery of the imperial insignia, including the emperor's actual coronation and enthronement, took place within the celebration of the Eucharist.

+The Roman Pontifical only provided for three instruments of State to be handed to the Soveregin: the sword, the Crown and the Sceptre, in this order, each with a formula of delivery prescribed by the rubrics of the rite.
+However, in practice, other regalia were delivered as well, after the Crowning and before the investiture with the Sceptre, namely the bestowal of the ring, the gloves, the orb and the rod of the Hand of Justice.
+Those additional Crown Jewels were delivered without any form of words, as opposed to those that formed official part of the liturgical "traditio instrumentorum".